A Solomon Mackey formula for graded bialgebras: The maps for a graded bialgebra

 \subsection{The composition formula: lemmas on tensors}

 As preparation for the proof of Theorem \ref{thm.sol-mac-1}, we shall first work out how the different kinds of operators composed in (\ref{eq.pas.formal-def}) (iterated multiplications, comultiplications, projections, permutations) can be \textquotedblleft commuted\textquotedblright \ past each other.
-We begin with the simplest cases: the ones concerning projections and permutations.
+We begin with the simplest operators: projections and permutations.
 These commutation formulas have nothing to do with bialgebras, and would equally make sense for any graded module instead of $H$.

 Recall that $\mathbb{N}^{k}$ (for any given $k\in\mathbb{N}$) is the set of all weak compositions of length $k$.
 The symmetric group $\mathfrak{S}_{k}$ acts from the right on this set $\mathbb{N}^{k}$ by permuting the entries: For any $\left( \gamma_{1},\gamma_{2},\ldots,\gamma_{k}\right) \in\mathbb{N} ^{k}$ and $\pi\in\mathfrak{S}_{k}$, we have